interlay/interbtc-spec/polkabtc-spec/docs/source/intro/architecture.rst

 There are four main participant roles in the system.
 A detailed overview of all components and actors, as well as interactions between them, is provided in the `Figure </intro/architecture.html#id5>`_ below.

-- **Vaults**: Collateralized intermediaries on backing blockchain (Bitcoin), which provide collareral in DOT on the BTC-Parachain and receive and hold BTC from users who wish to create PolkaBTC tokens.
+- **Vaults**: Collateralized intermediaries on backing blockchain (Bitcoin), which provide collareral in DOT on the BTC Parachain and receive and hold BTC from users who wish to create PolkaBTC tokens.
 When a user destroys PolkaBTC tokens, a Vault releases the corresponding amount of BTC to the user's BTC address.
 Vaults interact with the following components: *VaultRegistry*, *Redeem*, *Replace*
-- **Users**: Users interacting with the BTC-Parachain in order to create, use (trade/transfer/...), and redeem Bitcoin-backed PolkaBTC tokens.
+- **Users**: Users interacting with the BTC Parachain in order to create, use (trade/transfer/...), and redeem Bitcoin-backed PolkaBTC tokens.
 Since the different protocol phases can be executed by different users, we íntroduce the following *sub-roles*:

-  - **Requester**: A user that locks BTC with a Vault on Bitcoin and issues PolkaBTC on the BTC-Parachain.
+  - **Requester**: A user that locks BTC with a Vault on Bitcoin and issues PolkaBTC on the BTC Parachain.
 Interacts with the *Issue* component.
-  - **Sender**: A user that sends PolkaBTC to a Receiver on the BTC-Parachain.
+  - **Sender**: A user that sends PolkaBTC to a Receiver on the BTC Parachain.
 Interacts with the *Treasury* component.
-  - **Receiver**: A user that receives PolkaBTC on the BTC-Parachain.
+  - **Receiver**: A user that receives PolkaBTC on the BTC Parachain.
 Interacts with the *Treasury* component.
-  - **Redeemer**: A user that destroys PolkaBTC on the BTC-Parachain to receive the corresponding amount of BTC on the Bitcoin blockchain from a Vault.
+  - **Redeemer**: A user that destroys PolkaBTC on the BTC Parachain to receive the corresponding amount of BTC on the Bitcoin blockchain from a Vault.
 Interacts with the *Redeem* component.
-- **Staked Relayers**:  Collateralized intermediaries which run Bitcoin full nodes and (i) monitor validity and availability of transactional data for Bitcoin blocks submitted to BTC-Relay, (ii) monitor that Vaults do not move locked BTC on Bitcoin without prior authorization by the BTC-Parachain (i.e., through one of the Issue, Redeem or Replace protocols).
-In case either of the above errors was detected, staked relayers report this to the BTC-Parachain.
+- **Staked Relayers**:  Collateralized intermediaries which run Bitcoin full nodes and (i) monitor validity and availability of transactional data for Bitcoin blocks submitted to BTC-Relay, (ii) monitor that Vaults do not move locked BTC on Bitcoin without prior authorization by the BTC Parachain (i.e., through one of the Issue, Redeem or Replace protocols).
+In case either of the above errors was detected, staked relayers report this to the BTC Parachain.
 Interact with the *BTC-Relay*, *StakedRelayers*, and *VaultRegistry* components.

 .. todo:: The exact composition of staked relayers (static vs dynamic committee) and the internal agreement mechanism needs to be defined.
 Do staked relayers run a BFT protocol to create a threshold signature when reporting an error / updating the state of BTC-Relay?
 Who can join this committee?

-- **Governance Mechanism**: The Parachain Governance Mechanism monitors the correct operation of the BTC-Parachain, as well as the correct behaviour of staked relayers (and other participants if necessary).
-Interacts with the *RelayerCollateral* component when staked relayers misbehave and can manually interfere with the operation and parameterization of all components of the BTC-Parachain.
+- **Governance Mechanism**: The Parachain Governance Mechanism monitors the correct operation of the BTC Parachain, as well as the correct behaviour of staked relayers (and other participants if necessary).
+Interacts with the *RelayerCollateral* component when staked relayers misbehave and can manually interfere with the operation and parameterization of all components of the BTC Parachain.

 .. note:: The exact composition of the Governance Mechanism is to be defined by Polkadot.